dazmera/Web-Optimization-_Udacity-P4/README.md

 #### Getting started

-Note: The code can be accessed and launched from https://github.com/dazmera/Web-Optimization-_Udacity-P4.git
-	   Right click on index.html to open code in a browser.
-	   Right click on pizza.html(under the folder 'views') to open code in a browser.
+Note:  code for this project is hosted in GitHub repository https://github.com/dazmera/Web-Optimization-_Udacity-P4.git
+	  Application can be accessed by cloning the github repositary at the above address.

 #### Part 1: Optimize PageSpeed Insights score for index.html

 Steps taken: